apache/calcite-avatica/site/README.md

 You can build the site manually using your environment or use the docker compose file.

+The site is automatically built and published following the process outlined in the [Calcite repository](https://github.com/apache/calcite/blob/master/site/README.md).

+# Previewing the website locally

 ## Building website on a host system

 ### Setup your environment